f5devcentral/f5-automation-labs/docs/class1/module1/lab4.rst

          basics [label="REST Basics",color="palegreen"]
          authentication [label="Authentication",color="palegreen"]
          extensibility [label="Extensibility",color="palegreen"]
-         onboarding [label="Onboarding",,color="steelblue1"]
+         onboarding [label="Onboarding",color="steelblue1"]
          clustering [label="Clustering"]
          transactions [label="Transactions"]
          basics -> authentication -> extensibility -> onboarding -> clustering -> transactions
       }
    }

-All devices are already licensed although Declarative Onboarding has the ability to license the BIG-IP as well.
+All devices for this lab are already licensed although Declarative Onboarding has the ability to license the BIG-IP as part of its declaration.
 We will focus on configuring the basic infrastructure related settings to complete the Device Onboarding process.
 The remaining items include (list not exhaustive):